Introduction

 In June of 2018, the United States Securities and Exchange Commission (SEC) accused Schottenstein of engaging in insider trading and issued charges against him.
 While he was working as a director of a private company, the Securities and Exchange Commission (SEC) claimed that he violated federal securities laws by engaging in trading based on information that was not readily available to the general public.
 This allegation was made by the SEC.

-The Securities and Exchange Commission (SEC) asserts that Schottenstein purchased shares in the private corporation in October 2016, at the same time that he was serving as a director of the company and had access to confidential information about the organisation.
+The Securities and Exchange Commission (SEC) asserts that Schottenstein purchased shares in the private corporation in October 2016.
+At the same time that he was serving as a director of the company and had access to confidential information about the organisation.
 This occurred while Schottenstein was in possession of the information.
 The charges state that he sold the shares in January of 2017, making a profit of $400,000 dollars from the transaction.

 Securities and Exchange Commission (SEC)

 The Securities and Exchange Commission has initiated legal action against Schottenstein in the hopes of obtaining a permanent injunction against him, as well as the disgorgement of his profits and the imposition of civil fines.
-Schottenstein has agreed to a compromise on the accusations, and he will not confirm or refute the issues that were resolved as part of the compromise.
+Schottenstein has agreed to a compromise on the accusations.
+And he will not confirm or refute the issues that were resolved as part of the compromise.
 In accordance with the terms of the settlement, Schottenstein will be required to make a payment in the amount of $400,000 in addition to giving back any profits he made as a result of engaging in insider trading.
 These obligations are in addition to Schottenstein giving back any profits he made as a result of engaging in insider trading.

 Outcomes